How do you say ukulele?

 Just say the word ukulele and people smile.
 Sometimes they’ll laugh right out loud.
 It’s weird actually, but it’s true, try it sometime.
 The humble ukulele is the happiest musical instrument in the world!

 That’s my Dad Jim (right) and his childhood buddy Chris on uke.
-Still strummin’ after all these years.
+Both Chris and Jim have passed on but their memories play on.

 Ukuleles bring people together!
 That’s a fact!